kewalaka/terraform-azurerm-avm-res-sql-server/examples/database_with_existing_server/README.md

 <!-- BEGIN_TF_DOCS -->
 # SQL Server and Database

-This illustrates how to deploy a SQL Server with a database.
+This illustrates how to use an existing SQL Server (i.e. an existing `azurerm_mssql_server` resource) and create a database with this module.

 ```hcl
 terraform {